-Researchers then discovered that repeated treatment with low dose dandelion root extract was effective in killing most of the cancerous cells.
+Researchers discovered that repeated treatment with low doses of dandelion root extract was effective at killing most of the cancerous cells.
 Those initial findings landed the research team a $60,000 grant from Seeds4Hope, which provides money towards local cancer research.
-Pandey then applied for continued funding from the Lotte and John Hecht Memorial Foundation, and received the additional $157,000 to continue their study.
+Pandey then applied for continued funding from the Lotte and John Hecht Memorial Foundation, and received the additional $157,000 to continue this study.

-Pandey admits he was skeptical when he was first approached by local oncologist, Dr. Caroline Hamm, who was curious about cancer patients who had been drinking dandelion tea at their own initiative and seemed to be getting better.
-“To be honest I was very pessimistic,” Pandey said in a statement.
+Pandey admits he was skeptical when he was first approached by local oncologist, Dr. Caroline Hamm, who had observed cancer patients that had been drinking dandelion tea at their own initiative and seemed to be showing improvement.
+“To be honest, I was very pessimistic,” Pandey said in a statement.
 “She said it could be coincidental, but it couldn’t hurt to see if there is anything to this.”

 Clinical studies with dandelion